Horatio Nelson Jackson

-Horatio Nelson Jackson (March 25, 1872 – January 14, 1955) was an American physician, Army medical officer, businessman, and automobile pioneer.
+Horatio Nelson Jackson (March 25, 1872 – January 14, 1955) was a Canadian-American physician, Army medical officer, businessman, and automobile pioneer.
 In 1903, he and his hired mechanic and driving partner Sewall K. Crocker became the first people to drive an automobile across the United States, a road trip from San Francisco to New York City, with additional miles travelled to his home in Vermont.

 Jackson served in World War I and was a key organizer of the American Legion, where he held the position of Vice Commander.
 He was also the owner of the Burlington Daily News, president of the Burlington Trust Bank, and owner of the first local radio station WCAX.
+He was nicknamed "The Mad Doctor."